Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 Start Your Day with Jesus

-To equip you in that I have put together a journaling workbook called, Making A More Meaningful Christmas that I hope will bless you during this season.
+To help equip you with that I have put together a journaling workbook called, Making A More Meaningful Christmas that I hope will bless you during this season.

 This workbook will give you the tools to enable you to start each day with Jesus.